mschickensoup/ad-m/README.md

 ### Hey!
 I'm [@ad-m](https://github.com/ad-m) (Adam Dobrawy) 👋

-- 🇵🇱 I'm a software developer.
+- 🇵🇱 I'm a cloud software engineer.
 I live in Warsaw, Poland, European Union.
 - 🔭 I’m currently working on:
   - individual contracts as an open-source contributor eg. Airbyte, Cloud-init, Alpine Linux.
   - transparency in the public realm, good government and the accountability of power in Poland through contributions to [watchdogpolska](github.com/watchdogpolska/), as well by court litigations,